-Each student will study four modules over two years (British and non-British Period studies with one teacher and a 200 year Themes paper with another).
+Each student will study four modules over two years (British and non-British Period studies with one teacher and a 200 year thematic paper with another).
 They will also choose a coursework topic to be completed in the Upper-Sixth.
 The teaching week will be divided between two teachers.
 In total the students cover three modules and a coursework essay.
 We are heavily subscribed, with between 40-60 pupils choosing A Level history each year.

-In the sixth form students will study a British period studies paper and a non-British period study topic with one teacher and also begin the 200+ year Themes paper with another.
+In the sixth form students will study a British period studies paper and a non-British period study topic with one teacher and also begin the 200+ year thematic paper with another.
 There are a number of topics.

-British Period Study topics will include the Tudors and the Stuarts and the non-British paper will include the French Revolution and Napoleon, and the American Revolution.
-The themes paper sees pupils study China and its rulers, 1839 to 1989.
-Students will be tested on source-skills, interpretations and essay writing in the A2 exams.
-All modules will require extensive reading around the class topics and pupils should be prepared for this.
-The coursework essay is 4000 words and they can choose any title from the British papers, American Revolution, French Revolution and Napoleon, or from Chinese history.
+- British Period Study topics will include: The Tudors and the Stuarts unit 1 - The non-British paper will include the French Revolution and Napoleon, and the American Revolution - unit 2 - The themes paper sees pupils study China and its rulers, 1839 to 1989 unit 3 - The NEA coursework essay is 4000 words and they can choose any title from the British papers, American Revolution, French Revolution and Napoleon, or from Chinese history - unit 4